 all year (exclusive use only, New Year).

-morning room, bar, 4 dining rooms, in-room TV (Freeview), 8-acre grounds (12 by 6 metre heated pool, mid-Mar to early Nov), EV charging, bar, reception rooms, dining rooms all wheelchair accessible.
+morning room, bar, 4 dining rooms, in-room TV (Freeview), 8-acre grounds (12 by 6 metre heated pool, end Mar to early Nov), pool bar, EV charging, bar, reception rooms, dining rooms all wheelchair accessible.

 light music in public areas.

-allowed in bedrooms (£20 per night), public rooms.
+allowed by prior arrangement in bedrooms (£20 per night), public rooms.

 B&B doubles from £149. À la carte £35.